katrinleinweber/doctor-doc/README.txt

 replace the following two images /img/sp.gif and /war/img/sp.gif with your own image but with the same name.
 The image should be quadratic to avoid distortion.
 -
 Doctor-Doc is able to use pooled Connections for MySQL.
-We use c3p0, since with c3p0 we can directly include the necessary libraries.
+We use BoneCP, since with BoneCP we can directly include the necessary libraries.
 But you still have to configure Tomcat appropriately:

 This configuration is easy but the configuration depends on the Tomcat-Version in use.
 Therefore